 Frederick R. Adolphus Photo

-_Fred has been passionate about the Confederacy since the early 1960s.
+Fred has been passionate about the Confederacy since the early 1960s.
 His grandfather, Ray Cooke, sparked his interest in the Civil War with Centennial toy soldiers.
-The author fondly recalls his grandfather intoning,“Our people were the gray ones, the Southerners.”
-His father, Judge Jim Adolphus, fanned those childhood sparks by providing Fred with books about the Confederacy and through their attendance at Sons of Confederate Veterans meetings in Houston, Texas.
+The author fondly recalls his grandfather intoning, “Our people were the gray ones, the Southerners.”
+His father, Judge Jim Adolphus, fanned those childhood sparks by providing Fred with books about the Confederacy and by attending Sons of Confederate Veterans meetings in Houston, Texas.
 Fred eventually focused his historical interest on Confederate uniforms, especially those of the Trans-Mississippi Confederacy.

 Facebook Page Badge